B1gdawg0/Gosh/README.md

 **Gosh is the "yes, and" to Go's "no, but"**

 Write OOP-style code that transpiles to pure Go.
 You get modern syntax with Go's legendary performance baked in.
 And, This might be the **fastest OOP language ever** right?
 Because under the hood, it's just Go.
 We're not interpreting.
 We're not adding runtime overhead.
 We're transpiling to native Go code and letting the Go compiler do its magic.

-**Big Omega(Go performance)** - that's your floor, not your ceiling.

 Java?
 Slower.
 C#?
 Slower.
 TypeScript?
 Don't even start.
 They're all battling JIT compilers and runtime VMs.
 Gosh just... becomes Go.
 That's it.
 That's the trick.

 ---